artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

 In the DD world, things happen on different dates:

 1. `setup_date` - fill in a membership form, complete a DD mandate
-   - Recurring Contribution created with status Pending
+   - Recurring Contribution created with status In Progress
    - Contribution created with status Pending
    - Membership created with status Pending,
      `join_date = start_date = setup_date`